Ad Astra (film): Plot

+On the way to Mars the Cepheus attend a distress call from a research station.
+During the investigation the captain is killed, the ship continues to Mars but is hit by a surge as it attempts to land.
+Roy assumes command from the overwhelmed (now in charge) first officer and calmly lands the ship.
+After securing himself in the underground SpaceCom complex, Roy begins recording officially pre-written voice messages and transmitting them to the Lima Project in hopes that his father, Clifford, will respond.
+After an attempt, Roy ignores the official message and sends a personal message to his father, in the hope he will see him one day.
+Roy is then told he will be returning to Earth, his 'personal connection' making him unsuitable for further service.

-While sequestered, Roy is visited by Lantos, who reveals that both her parents were Lima Project team members.
-She shows Roy classified footage revealing that Clifford's team mutinied and attempted to return to Earth, causing him to shut off their life-support systems; her parents were among those killed.
-She tells Roy that the Cepheus will go to the Lima Project station to destroy it with a nuclear weapon.
-The two decide that Roy should confront Clifford, and Lantos helps Roy gain access to the rocket launch site.
+Roy is visited by facility director Helen Lantos, who reveals that her parents were Lima Project team members.
+She shows him classified footage revealing that Clifford's team mutinied and attempted to return to Earth, causing him to shut off their life-support systems; her parents were among those killed and that the 'hero' story was created to hide the truth.
+She also admits that the Cepheus is carrying a nuclear weapon and has now been requisitioned for a secret 'seek and destroy' mission without Roy.
+Roy decides that he should deal with his father.
+Lantos facilitates Roy getting to the party's rocket as it prepares to depart.

-Roy climbs aboard as the rocket takes off and is immediately discovered by the crew, who are instructed to neutralize him at any cost.
-The crew is unintentionally killed in the confrontation.
+Roy climbs aboard as the rocket takes off and is immediately discovered by the crew, who are unintentionally killed in the confrontation.
 During the 79-day journey to Neptune, a solitary Roy reflects on his relationship with his father and with his estranged wife, Eve.
-The mission's isolation and stress take a mental toll.
-While approaching the Lima Project station in a shuttle attached to the Cepheus, the shuttle is damaged in a collision with objects in Neptune's rings during another surge and is unable to dock with the station.
-Roy enters the station via a spacewalk while the shuttle drifts away.
-Finding the crew's dead bodies inside, he plants the nuclear weapon before encountering Clifford, the station's sole survivor.
-Clifford explains that the surges are coming from the ship's malfunctioning antimatter power source, which was damaged in the mutiny.
-Clifford reveals to Roy that there is no extraterrestrial life out there, and human beings are alone in this universe.
-Clifford admits to Roy that he never really cared about his family and does not consider Earth his home.
+He finally arrives at the station and plants the nuclear bomb before encountering Clifford, the sole survivor of the Lima Project.
+Clifford explains that the surges are coming from an antimatter meltdown caused by the mutiny.
+He also admits to Roy that he never really cared about his family and does not consider Earth his home.